mustardamus/generator-grail/auth/templates/README.md

 On this route a user can update her information: username, e-mail and password.
 It is checked if the username and e-mail already exists.
 To change the password the user must provide the current password.

+#### `POST /forgot-password`

+This will send a reset E-Mail to the provided E-Mail address.
+The E-Mail contains a link back to the application where the user can enter a new password.

+#### `POST /reset-password`

+This will reset the password for the requested token.
+The token is decoded, and the password for the user is updated.
+The token will expire in 30 minutes, you can change that in the `./server/config.coffee`.

 #### `auth` Middleware